DockerSecurity-io/commandos/README.md

 To use Docker Model Runner for developing GenAI applications, you can pull the models, and they will become available locally.
 Whenever an application needs to use a model, it can use the local models.

-And example application is available here:
+An example application is available here:

 ```bash
 git clone https://github.com/aerabi/genai-app-demo